cilium/tetragon/README.md

 By applying policy inline in eBPF, malicious operations are stopped before they occur.

-For an observability use case, applying filters directly in the kernel drastically reduces observation overheads.
-Without this expensive context switches and wakeups, especially for high frequency events, such as send, read, or write operations would create additional overhead.
+For an observability use case, applying filters directly in the kernel drastically reduces observation overhead.
+By avoiding expensive context switching and wakeups, especially for high frequency events, such as send, read, or write operations, eBPF reduces required resources.
 Instead, Tetragon provides rich filters (file, socket, binary names, namespace/capabilities, etc.) in eBPF, which allows users to specify the important and relevant events in their specific context, and pass only those to the user-space agent.